Telehealth Reduces Wait Time and Improves Care for Remote Area Children with Autism

-Outline: The ECHO Autism program increases capacity for health care in underserved communities, and families can now get answers they need without traveling or waiting to see a specialist.
+Synopsis: The ECHO Autism program increases capacity for health care in underserved communities, and families can now get answers they need without traveling or waiting to see a specialist.
+Initial studies of the program have found that participating primary care providers demonstrated significant improvements in confidence across all sectors of health care for children with autism.
+Since the initial studies of ECHO Autism, nearly 250 health providers have received training on best-practice care.

 Long wait times have been a persistent issue for families waiting to see an autism specialist, with waits often exceeding a year.
 Additionally, children with autism living in rural areas have added costs associated with traveling long distances for health care.